 When I was on the committee I lived in Federal Dam.
 You ask Russ Lego.
 I was on a committee up there.
-That dam was build up a long time.
+That dam was built up a long time.

 Right away they made action on that and they got the federal, I think in Bemidji, to come down with three buttons.
 Davis from Bemidji came down with buttons.
 So we pinned them on.
 That was approved.
 Legally I had protection, and they had protection.

 Why did they do that?

-We want orders, to be in order.
+We want orders to be in order.